North Pennines: Culture

 The great English poet W. H. Auden spent much time in this area and some forty poems and two plays are set here.
 Auden visited the area in 1919 and "five years later was writing poems about Alston Moor and Allendale."
 He referred to the region as his "Mutterland", his "great good place", and equated it with his idea of Eden.
 Scores of Pennine place-names are found in his work, including Cauldron Snout and Rookhope.

 National landscape

 An area of 2000 km2 in the North Pennines was designated as an area of outstanding natural beauty (AONB) in 1988; in 2023 AONBs were rebranded as national landscapes, however their legal designation remains unchanged.

 The area was designated for its moorland scenery, the product of centuries of farming and lead-mining.
 It is the second largest of the 49 national landscapes in the United Kingdom after the Cotswolds.
 In addition to the areas named above, the designated area includes 2.6 km2 of North Yorkshire around Tan Hill.
 There is a small national landscape visitor centre at Bowlees which aims to provide a gateway to upper Teesdale and the wider North Pennines.

+Principal summits

+The following hills within the National Landscape have more than 30 metres of prominence.
+Hills marked with a * are more closely topographically connected to the Yorkshire Dales, being south of Stainmore Gap.